Accelerate Your Hip Flexor Injury Recovery

-If you are experiencing Hip Flexor pain, but you’re not sure what type of injury you have suffered, or how bad it is, this article should help you figure out your next steps.
+If you are experiencing Hip Flexor pain, this article should help you figure out what type of injury you have and what your next steps should be.
 If this is your first time dealing with pain in this region, I encourage you to take a few minutes to first learn about Hip Flexor anatomy, as it’s more complicated than you might think.

 As discussed before, in a previous article, if you have a Hip Flexor injury, there are three causes of Hip Flexor pain, all of them as a result of different kinds of injuries.
 The specific type of pain that you feel will be indicative of the cause of the pain.

 Pulled Hip Flexor (Muscle Strain)